openshift-cs/rosaworkshop/OSD3.11/10-deployment_s2i.md

 ```

 #### 9. Attach Secret, ConfigMap, and PersistentVolume to Deployment
-We are using the default paths defined in the application, but these paths can be overriden in the application via environment variables
+We are using the default paths defined in the application, but these paths can be overridden in the application via environment variables

 - Attach Secret
 ```